pjobson/wav2png/README.md

 # Installation

 ##
-	if you're using a Linux distributing, that supports apt-get or you're on OSX and have homebrew installed, you might want to try:
+	if you're using a Linux distribution that supports apt-get, you can try:

 ```bash
 	cd build